a7med3yad/a7med3yad/README.md

 ### About Me

-I’m a backend-focused software engineer and data scientist who enjoys building systems that scale, learn, and deliver value.
+I'm a backend-focused software engineer and data scientist who enjoys building systems that scale, learn, and deliver value.
 My work sits at the intersection of distributed architecture, applied machine learning, and intelligent automation — transforming raw data and ideas into products that think.
-I believe great engineering is not just about code; it’s about clarity, precision, and purpose.
+I believe great engineering is not just about code; it's about clarity, precision, and purpose.

 ---